kazuho/protected-sni/draft-kazuho-protected-sni.md

 semi_static_shares
 : list of key_shares that the server offers to the client

-cipher_suites
-: list of cipher-suites that the server is willing to accept

 signature
 : The signature is a digital signature using the algorithm specified in the signature_algorithm field.
 The digital signature covering from the beginning of the structure to the end of the signature_algorithm field.